nvdaaddons/AddonTemplate/readme.md

 * lastTestedNVDAVersion (year.major or year.major.minor): the latest or last tested version of NVDA the add-on is said to be compatible with (e.g. 2020.3).
 Add-on authors are expected to declare this value after testing add-ons with the version of NVDA specified.
 * addon_updateChannel (string or None): the update channel for the add-on release.

-In addition, the following information must be filled out (not used in the manifest but used elsewhere such as add-on store):
+In addition, the following information must be filled out (not used in the manifest but used elsewhere such as add-on store) in buildVars:

 * sourceURL (string): repository URL for the add-on source code.
 * license (string): the license of the add-on and its source code.
 * licenseURL: the URL for the license file.

+##### Custom add-on information

+In addition to the core manifest data, custom add-on information can be specified.
+As of 2024, the template supports generation of custom braille translation tables.
+Information on custom braille tables must be specified in buildVars under `braileTables` dictionary as follows:

+* Table name (string key for a nested dictionary): each `brailleTables` entry is a filename for the included custom braille table placed in `brailleTables` folder inside `addon` folder.
+This nested dictionary should specify:
+	* displayName (string): the name of the table shown to users and is translatable.
+	* contracted (True/False): is this a contracted braille table (True) or uncontracted (False).
+	* output (True/False): the table can be listed in output table list in NVDA's braille settings.
+	* input (True/False): braille can be entered using this table and listed in input table list in NVDA's braille settings.

+Note: you must fill out this dictionary if at least one custom braille table is included in the add-on.
+If not, leave the dictionary empty.

 ### To manage documentation files for your addon: